MariaTsantaki/FASMA-synthesis/README.md

 ```

 FASMA includes the line list for the derivation of stellar parameters (`giraffe_sun_arcturus_calib.lst`), the list of the spectral regions for the spectral synthesis (`intervals.lst`) as tested in [Tsantaki et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.473.5066T/abstract).
 For the chemical abundance determination, FASMA incorporates the line list of 12 elements (`elements.lst`) and the intervals (`intervals_elements.lst`) from [Adibekyan et al. (2015)](https://ui.adsabs.harvard.edu/abs/2015A%26A...583A..94A/abstract) .
 The above lists are in the `rawLinelist` folder.
 The correct paths should be provided in the `StarMe_synth.cfg` file.

+# Outputs

+Assuming FASMA works well, the delivered stellar parameters are saved in the `synthresults.dat` and for the
+chemical abundances in the `synthresults_elements.dat`.
+The model atmosphere produced by the interpolation from
+the model grid is created in the `out.atm` file.
+The output synthetic spectrum of MOOG is in `summary.out`.
+The
+`linelist.moog` contains the line list in the format of MOOG and `result.out` is the summary of the parameters used
+for the synthetic spectrum.
+The MOOG configuration file is `batch.par` and its options are also set from the  `StarMe_synth.cfg` file.

 # AUTHORS